Contents

 5. Cantaloupe — beta-carotene plus water

-8. Celery — mild natural diuretic
+8. Celery — a mild natural diuretic

-11. Hazelnuts — a caveat-heavy entry
+11. Hazelnuts — the caveat-heavy entry

 Quick reference: what each food brings